Momentum-Free/sledgehammer-bot-docs/docs/getting-started/importbans.md

 ---
 sidebar_position: 3
+title: Import / Export Bans
 ---

-# Import / Export Bans

 If you manage multiple communities and want to import or export bans from one server to the other, this is the feature for you.